testillano/h2agent/README.md

   $> kubectl exec ${pod} -c h2agent -- /opt/h2agent -h
   ```

-  You may enter the pod and play with helpers functions and examples:
+  You may enter the pod and play with helpers functions and examples which are also deployed with the chart under `/opt/utils`:

   ```bash
   $> kubectl exec -it ${pod} -- sh